Preface

 You may be using the vegan diet as an excuse, subconsciously or not.

-It’s true that a small number of people have health-related issues that are triggered by the transition to a vegan diet.
+It’s likely true that some people have health-related issues that are triggered by the transition to a vegan diet.
 But it’s also likely that in some cases, such issues are used as an excuse to give up on their vegan diet.
 And for some, this could be on a subconscious level.

 Some do well on the second attempt.